Coronavirus (COVID-19) Global Response

 Global coordination and technical support

 UNICEF works within the United Nations-led architecture and government systems to ensure that the needs of children and women are included in guidance, response plans and country-level implementation.
-UNICEF is a leading member of the United Nations Crisis Management Team, which is composed of 10 United Nations agencies and hosted by the United Nations Operations and Crisis Centre.
-UNICEF co-leads two of the Crisis Management Team’s workstreams: social impact and supply chains.
+UNICEF is a leading member of the United Nations Crisis Management Team (CMT), which is composed of 10 United Nations agencies and hosted by the United Nations Operations and Crisis Centre.
+UNICEF co-leads two of the CMT’s workstreams: social impact and supply chains.
+A UNICEF supply cell (housed at WHO in Geneva) was established to support the COVID Supply Chain System and works closely with the different levels of the governance system.
+UNICEF also plays a key role in the ACT-Accelerator, a global collaboration to accelerate the development, production and equitable access to new COVID-19 diagnostics, therapeutics and vaccines.
 UNICEF is also a contributor and key partner to the WHO-led global response and the COVID-19 regional teams and incident management support teams.
-UNICEF is co-leading the RCCE pillar and hosts the supply chain inter-agency coordination cell.
 UNICEF regional offices are actively coordinating and collaborating with regional WHO incident management support teams.
-At the technical level, UNICEF contributes to several WHO expert groups, including those developing technical guidance for case management, IPC, vaccine research and development, and social science.
+UNICEF is co-leading the RCCE pillar.
+At the technical level, UNICEF contributes to several WHO expert groups, including those developing technical guidance for case management, IPC, vaccine research and development and social science.

 UNICEF has also co-authored, with partners, the following guidance which will be updated based on the evolution of the situation: